Filters

 Accepting New Patients

 Maria Koscinska is a primary care provider, practicing in Internal Medicine in Vancouver, Washington.
 Dr. Koscinska is rated as an Experienced provider by MediFind in the treatment of Auditory Processing Disorder.
-Her top areas of expertise are High Cholesterol, Osteomyelitis in Children, Hypertension, and Familial Hypertension.
+Her top areas of expertise are High Cholesterol, Osteomyelitis in Children, Familial Hypertension, and Hypertension.
 Dr. Koscinska is currently accepting new patients.

 Experienced in Auditory Processing Disorder